Trump doubles down that he's not fueling racism, but experts say he is

 Trump further rationalized his language, pointing out that a Chinese official floated the idea that U.S. soldiers had brought the illness to Wuhan, where the outbreak is said to have originated.

-“I have great love for all of the people from our country.
+"I have great love for all of the people from our country.
 But as you know, China tried to say, at one point — maybe they stopped now — that it was caused by American soldiers.
-That can’t happen.
-That’s not gonna happen.
-Not as long as I’m president.”
+That can't happen.
+That's not going to happen.
+Not as long as I'm president."

 John C. Yang, president and executive director of Asian Americans Advancing Justice | AAJC, told NBC Asian America that Trump's wording isn't just innocuous and is having a dangerous impact.